mactive/vue-amap-search/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:3030
 npm run dev

-# build for example project with minification
+# build for vue component with js, css with sourcemaps
-npm run example
+npm run build:lib

-# build for vue component with minification
+# build for example project with vue framework in
-npm run build
+npm run build:example

 ```